-Education Studies Track: This track prepares students to pursue graduate studies or positions in public policy, sociology, history, youth studies, philosophy, psychology, and other areas where K-12 education is frequently a focus of coursework and scholarship.
+Education Studies Minor/Special Concentration: This track prepares students to pursue graduate studies or positions in public policy, sociology, history, youth studies, philosophy, psychology, and other areas where K-12 education is frequently a focus of coursework and scholarship.
 Students learn to think deeply and knowledgeably about the manner in which schools socialize as well as educate citizens, and examine how the interests of different stakeholders are privileged or neglected.
 The courses are linked by a focus on educational inequality and youth studies.
 This track does not lead to certification.

-All three tracks are minors and are intended to complement a major's disciplinary specialization and methodological training.
-In addition to the requirements of the minor, students must complete a major.
+All three tracks are minors (BC) or special concentrations (CC, GS, SEAS) and are intended to complement a major's disciplinary specialization and methodological training.
+In addition to the requirements of the minor/special concentration, students must complete a major.